UNS2406/Trex/README.md

 Clouds
 Ground
 Game Over message

 Describe individual behavior of each element in the game.
+T-Rex:
-T-Rex: Can jump or duck by using the arrow keys or space bar.
+Can jump or duck by using the arrow keys or space bar.
 Has an animation while running and changes when it touches a cactus.
 Can’t touch the cactus.

+Cactus:
-Cactus: The cactus keeps coming in from the right side and the T-Rex has to jump over them.
+The cactus keeps coming in from the right side and the T-Rex has to jump over them.
 Each cactus is different from the others, there are 6 different cacti the cactus are placed on the ground, speed of them moving increases as score increases.
+Ground and cacti are moving at the same speed.

+Score:
-Score: The score is in the top right and is steadily increasing as long as the T-Rex is alive.
+The score is in the top right and is steadily increasing as long as the T-Rex is alive.

+High score:
-High score: Displayed as “HI,” the high score is the highest score on the game that the player got.
+Displayed as “HI,” the high score is the highest score on the game that the player got.

+Replay button:
-Replay button: After the T-Rex touches a cactus this button is displayed.
+After the T-Rex touches a cactus this button is displayed.
 Click the replay button to reset the game.

+Clouds:
-Clouds: Moves from right to left and is just decoration x velocity is negative.
+Moves from right to left and is just decoration x velocity is negative.
 Generated randomly according to vertical position.
 When the game ends, clouds stop moving.
 Only one image is used for all the clouds.

+Ground:
-Ground: T-Rex runs on the ground and can only jump when touching it.
-Moves from right to left and increases in speed as the score increases.
+T-Rex runs on the ground and can only jump when touching it.
+Moves from right to left
+increases in speed as the score increases.
 Ground and cacti are moving at the same speed.

 Game Over message: Displayed when the T-Rex touches a cactus.

 5. What are the elements of skill?